 This claim was promoted by a discovery of the fourth-century “Jesus’ wife papyrus.”
 In addition while a couple of the Gnostic gospels mention Jesus had a close relationship with Mary Magdalene, none of them specifically stated that Jesus was married.
 These books have all been proven to be forgeries invented to create a Gnostic view of Jesus.

 Whenever the New Testament gospels refer to Jesus’ natural relatives, they speak only of his father, mother, and siblings, but never of a wife.
-In light of the coming of God’s kingdom, and in light of Jesus’ commitment to announce and inaugurate the kingdom, He chose to remain single so that nothing would distract Him from His primary calling and mission.
+In light of the coming of God’s kingdom, and in light of Jesus’ commitment to announce and inaugurate the kingdom, He chose to remain single so that nothing would distract or divert Him from His primary calling and mission.

 A closing message from BibleAsk:

 Thank you for visiting BibleAsk – an online ministry dedicated to providing Bible based answers to your questions.
 If you enjoyed and agree with this answer, please like and share!
 If you don’t agree, please leave a comment below, and we’ll be sure to respond!
 If you have another question you would like to ask, please click here and someone from our team will personally answer it (don’t worry, your email address will never be shared).
 Check out our Bible Answers page to see just Bible verses answering thousands of questions.
 If you feel impressed to support this ministry, kindly visit our donate page to send a tax-deductible love gift to BibleAsk.
 Any donation size helps 🙂